Soviet–Lithuanian Mutual Assistance Treaty: International and domestic reaction

 Lithuanian politicians attempted to show the regained Vilnius as a major diplomatic victory.
-The Lithuanian Nationalists Union, ruling political party in Lithuania since the 1926 coup, used celebrations of return of the city to increase its prestige and popularity.
+The Lithuanian Nationalists Union, the ruling political party in Lithuania since the 1926 coup, used celebrations of the return of the city to increase its prestige and popularity.
 The government stressed its competence and the opposition emphasized Soviet generosity.
-While politicians publicly praised the Soviet Union and taunted "traditional Soviet–Lithuanian friendship," in private they understood this treaty was a serious threat to Lithuanian independence.
-Popular attitude was reflected in a known slogan "Vilnius – mūsų, Lietuva – rusų" (Vilnius is ours, but Lithuania is Russia's).
+While politicians publicly praised the Soviet Union and flaunted "traditional Soviet–Lithuanian friendship," in private, they understood this treaty was a serious threat to Lithuanian independence.
+The popular attitude of the time was reflected in a known slogan "Vilnius – mūsų, Lietuva – rusų" (Vilnius is ours, but Lithuania is Russia's).
 After the treaty was signed, Lithuania lost its neutrality and could not independently execute its foreign policy.
 For example, Lithuania could not support Finland when the Winter War broke out after Finland rejected a similar mutual assistance treaty proposed by Soviet Union.
 In international politics, Lithuania became a Soviet satellite.

-In Vilnius Region
+In the Vilnius Region

 On October 28, the Lithuanian Army entered Vilnius for the first time since 1920.
-Before handing over the city to the Lithuanians, the Soviets robbed and transported to the Soviet Union all valuables: equipment from factories (including Elektrit) and hospitals, vehicles and trains, cultural objects from museums and libraries.
+Before handing over the city to the Lithuanians, the Soviets robbed and transported all valuables to the Soviet Union: equipment from factories (including Elektrit) and hospitals, vehicles and trains, and cultural objects from museums and libraries.
 After the Russian troops left, Polish residents, seeing the deal as a betrayal of Poland, protested against the Lithuanian government.
 On October 30 – November 1, when the bread price suddenly rose, clashes between local communists and Poles turned into a riot against the Jewish population.
 Many Jewish shops were raided and some 35 people were injured.
 Jews accused Lithuanian police of inaction and sympathizing with Polish rioters.
 Soviet soldiers, uninvited by the Lithuanian government, helped to subdue the riots.

-The territory presented an economic challenge to Lithuania: unemployment was rampant, food was in short supply, valuables were stolen by the Soviet army, war refugees were gathering from other former Polish territories.
+The territory presented an economic challenge to Lithuania; unemployment was rampant, food was in short supply, valuables were stolen by the Soviet army, and war refugees were gathering from other former Polish territories.
 The Lithuanian army would provide up to 25,000 daily rations of hot soup and bread to residents of Vilnius.
-The Lithuanian government exchanged the Polish złoty to Lithuanian litas at a favourable rate, losing over 20 million litas.
+The Lithuanian government exchanged the Polish złoty to the Lithuanian litas at a favourable rate, losing over 20 million litas.
 The Lithuanian government decided to implement a land reform similar to the land reform executed in the 1920s.
 Large estates would be nationalized and distributed to landless peasants in exchange for redemption dues payable in 36 years.
 Politicians hoped that such reform would weaken pro-Polish landowners and would win peasants' loyalty to the Lithuanian state.
 By March 1940, 90 estates and 23,000 hectares were distributed.
-Lithuanians proceeded to "re-Lithuanize" cultural life in Vilnius Region.
+Lithuanians proceeded to "re-Lithuanize" cultural life in the Vilnius Region.
 They closed many Polish cultural and educational institutions, including Stephan Batory University with over 3,000 students.
 Lithuanians sought to introduce the Lithuanian language in public life and sponsored Lithuanian organizations and cultural activities.